Alumni Association

 Tennessee Tech has 15 residence halls and a 304-unit apartment complex--called Tech Village Apartments--which provides housing accommodations for enrolled students--both undergraduate and graduate.

 Residence hall rooms are designed for double occupancy; however, a few single rooms are available.
-Rooms are furnished to include standard twin beds and mattresses, desks, chairs, dressers, telephone, smoke detector, mini blinds, closets and a wastebasket.
-Additionally, all rooms receive expanded basic cable service at no additional charge.
+Rooms are furnished to include stand twin beds and mattresses, desks, chairs, dressers, telephone, closets, and smoke detectors.
+Additionally, all rooms have cable television and internet access.
 All residence halls have laundry facilities located in each building.
 Students may provide their own personal items to make their room more unique and comfortable.

-Tech Village apartments are newly renovated and assigned to students in the following priority: married students, single students with child(ren), graduate students, students with disabilities, senior undergraduate students, and faculty/staff.
-Each apartment has a telephone, stove, refrigerator, garbage disposal, dishwasher, smoke detector, fire extinguisher, expanded basic cable service and mini blinds.
+Tech Village apartments are assigned to students in the following priority: married students, single students with child(ren), graduate students, students with disabilities, senior undergraduate students, and faculty/staff.
+Each apartment has a telephone, stove, refrigerator, dishwasher, smoke detector, fire extinguisher, expanded basic cable service and mini blinds.
 Tech Village has a laundry facility, a community center with ice machine.
-Your monthly rent includes expanded basic cable service, local telephone service, water service, and garbage removal.
-Occupants pay for electric utilities and long-distance phone calls.
+Your monthly rent includes expanded basic cable service, local telephone service, water service, electricity, and internet.
+Occupants pay for long-distance phone calls.

 All residence halls are connected to ResNet.
 ResNet is short for Residence Hall Computer Network.
 Each of these residence hall rooms has a ResNet connection for each occupant, provided the student has a personal computer.
 Residents also have access to computer labs in designated residence hall lobbies and the Tech Village community center.
 Additionally, all residence halls and Tech Village students will have a voice mailbox assigned to them to be used in conjunction with their telephone service.

-All students with disabilities are urged to come by the Office of Disability Services to discuss their educational plans and any special needs they might have.
+Registering with the Accessible Education Center is easy.
+Students can register at anytime.
+Requests and documentation are submitted online.
 Official documentation of a disability is necessary to determine the level of services that may be needed.
-The Office is located in Room 112, University Center.
+All students with disabilities or conditions are urged to come by the Accessible Education Center to discuss their educational plans and any special accommodations.
+The center is located in Room 112, Roaden University Center.
 Students may also call for an appointment at (931) 372-6119.